torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ip link set eth0 vf 0 state enable

-Note: If the command does not work, it may not be supported by your system.
+Analte: If the command does analt work, it may analt be supported by your system.

 Setting the MAC Address for a VF